powerflo/files_autorename/README.md

 ### Key Features

 - 📝 Define renaming rules using powerful regular expressions.
-- 📂 Move files to subfolders specified in the new name (e.g., subfolder/new_name).
+- 📂 Move files to subfolders based on their new name (e.g., subfolder/new_name).
 - 📅 Insert metadata like dates, EXIF data, or file modification times into filenames using [placeholders](#what-placeholders-can-i-use-in-the-replacement-string).
+- 🔍 Extract [text from PDFs](#pdfPatternMatch) for custom filenames.
 - 🔄 Transform filenames to [uppercase or lowercase](#how-do-i-rename-files-with-upperlowercase-changes).

 ## Installation